see-mike-out/erie-documentation/docs/encoding/loudness.md

 order: 605
 ---

+The `loudness` channel maps a data variable to how loud a sound is (or volume).
-Note: Erie Web Player does not map the `loudness` to the "volume" of a sound (i.e., actual decibel value) because doing so may override or conflict with the user's volume setting.
+Erie.js compiles `loudness` as gain, instead of physical volume that is measured in decibel because doing so may override or conflict with the user's volume setting.
 For instance, a user with low hearing may have to set their device volumen higher than others, and a user with sensitive hearing may have set it lower than others.
+In addition, sampled audio has its own default volume, so controling them is nearly impossible.
-Instead, Erie Web Player maps the `loudness` to the `gain` (or velocity) of a sound (i.e., how strong a sound is played), so that it works with users' different volume settings (i.e., relative volume control).
+Instead, Erie Web Player maps the `loudness` to the `gain` (or velocity) of a sound (i.e., how strong a sound is played; or the amplitude of a sound), so that it works with users' different volume settings (i.e., relative volume control).
-The unit it perceived volume (decibel), but it is different from the actual decibel volume unit.
 It's always the very listener who has the control to the actual volume.

+The unit of `loudness`/gain is from `0` to infinity, where 0 means muted sound (the signal is flat) and 1 means the default volume.
-However, if a loudness value is beyond 1 or 2, the sound might be too loud all at sudden, so the default loudness range is `[0, 1]`.
+However, if a loudness value is beyond 1 or 2, the sound might be too loud all at sudden, so we set the default loudness range to `[0, 1]`.

 Using the `loudness` is pretty straightforward.